Boundary regularity of mixed local-nonlocal operators and its application: Introduction and results

 Such equations arise in the study of stochastic control problems where the control can influence the dynamics only through the drift $b_{\mu,\nu}$.

 Integro-differential operators involving both local and nonlocal operators have gained interest very recently.
 See for instance, \cite{AR22,Barles08,Barles08a,BDVV,BDVV22,BVDV, FSZ22,GM02,GK22,M19,MZ21}.
 For linear equations, one may recover up to the boundary $C^{1, \gamma}$ regularity of $u$ from the $W^{2, p}$ regularity (cf. \cite[Theorem~3.1.22]{GM02}).
 Recently, inspired by \cite{CS09,CS11}, interior regularity of the solutions of \eqref{HJB} are studied in \cite{M19,MZ21}.
+Let us also mention the recent works \cite{DM22,GL22} where interior H\"{o}lder regularity of the gradient is established for the weak solutions of degenerate elliptic equations of mixed type.
 In this article, we are interested in up to the boundary regularity of the solutions.
-It should also be noted that we are dealing with in-equations.
+It should also be noted that we are dealing with inequalities.

-Our first result deals with the Lipschitz regularity of the solution. \begin{theorem} Suppose that \cref{Assmp-1}(a) holds and $u\in C(\Rn)$ is a solution to \eqref{Eq-1}.
+Our first result deals with the Lipschitz regularity of the solution. \begin{theorem} Suppose that \cref{Assmp-1}(a) holds and $u\in C(\Rn)$ is a viscosity solution to \eqref{Eq-1}.
 Then, for some constant $C$, dependent only on $n, \Omega, C_0, A_0, \widehat{k}$, we have

 \end{theorem} Proof of \cref{T2.1} is based on two standard ingredients, interior estimates from \cite{MZ21} and barrier function.
 It can be easily shown that $\dist(\cdot, \Omega^c)$ gives a barrier function at the boundary (cf. \cref{L2.1}).
 Next we investigate finer regularity property of $u$ near $\partial\Omega$.
 Let $\delta(x)=\dist(x, \Omega^c)$ be the distance function from the boundary.
 Modifying $\delta(x)$ inside $\Omega$, if required, we may assume that $\delta\in C^2(\bar\Omega)$ (cf. \cite[Theorem~5.4.3]{DZ11}).
 Our next result establishes H\"{o}lder regularity of $u/\delta$ up to the boundary.